hakavlad/nohang/README.md

 $ cd nohang
 ```

-Run without installing (low memory warnings may not works; note that processes with UID != your UID will not receive signals):
+Run without installing (low memory warnings may not work; note that processes with UID != your UID will not receive signals if nohang is started as a regular user):

 ```
 $ ./nohang